Find a Yacht

 It’s a short but beautiful sail from Sivota to Meganissi, and is a great chance to appreciate the Ionian – we don’t talk about it much here, but there’s fine scenery throughout the whole of the cruising ground, and it really is a wonderful area to explore.
 I guess that’s why it has been so popular with sailors throughout the years.

-From Sivota, we’re heading pretty much due East, where, if you’re interested, you can take a lok at the cave of Papanikolis.
+From Sivota, we’re heading pretty much due East, where, if you’re interested, you can take a look at the cave of Papanikolis.
 This is the second largest cave in Europe (it’s massive – over 120m long).
-It was once a place where local hid from pirates, and during the second world war it was used as a hiding place by Greek submarines!
+It was once a place where local sailors hid including their boats) from pirates, and during the second world war it was used as a hiding place by Greek submarines!
 From here, there’s a long or a short route to Meganissi, but since time is on our side, we’d recommend travelling around the South of the island, which is a little quieter and where there are more bays to explore, then beating North into the prevailing wind and tacking back round into Vathy, on the island of Meganissi (but yes, a similar name to the one on Ithaki).

 Day 6.
 Vathy to Lefkas – 10 nM